ohnowhathaveidone/dickingaroundwithmilvusdb/README.md

 spinMilvusAsServer.py
 - load a database into milvus
 - start a FastAPI server to accept seach queries as http requests
+- uses milvus LITE -> docker version for standalone in progress

 ## data
 you can get more serious databases from